 Without an LPA, loved ones cannot access your bank accounts, sell your house or choose where you can live.
 This would cause great stress if they were unable to visit you due to location, or they are reliant on your income to pay household bills, maintain property or fund dependent relatives.

 If you have already lost mental capacity, without an LPA in place, loved ones would have to apply through the Court of Protection for a ‘Deputyship Order’, which is a long and costly process.
 During this time, your bank accounts would be frozen, and family may need to fund your household bills or care fees themselves.
 Under a Deputyship Order, the Deputies usually have to submit annual accounts, arrange a security bond and apply again every three years.
 By creating an LPA in advance, the whole process is easier, less costly and the application is only made once.

-In this situation, an IMCA will be involved in decisions about serious medical treatment or a changes of accommodation.
-They would be involved in decisions relating to a Care Reviews or and adult protection procedures.
-Normally, IMCA’s are instructed by people like your Doctor, Social Workers or care home staff .
+In this situation, an IMCA will be involved in decisions about serious medical treatment or a change of accommodation.
+They would be involved in decisions relating to Care Reviews or and adult protection procedures.
+Normally, IMCA’s are instructed by people like your doctor, social workers or care home staff.

 Your Attorneys can only use YOUR money for YOUR benefit.
 When choosing Attorneys, only pick people who you trust implicitly and have your best interests at heart.
 Our experienced Estate Planning Consultants will help you with this.

 When you die, your LPA dies with you.
 Your assets will be frozen and at that point, your Executors take over.

 The Deprivation of Liberty Safeguards (DoLS) are part of the Mental Capacity Act 2005 and apply to England and Wales only.
 Deprivation of Liberty means taking someone’s freedom away.
 The safeguards aim to provide protection for vulnerable people who are admitted to hospital or a care home, when they lack the capacity to consent themselves to the care or treatment they need.